baszalmstra/hotloading-experiment/README.md

 ### Code generation

 There is not code generation as of yet.

+## Large todo's

+### Generate code

+Now that we got actual parsing we need to be able to generate some form of code.

+#### Type inferencing

+We'll have to add type inferencing as soon as we can.

+### Execute mun

+Basically be able to run Mun code

+### Embed API

+Write and implement the API